jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 scorecards or rating scores to determine the security of open source components suggests the idea is still in the early stages (Figure 9\).

-On the other hand, Dark Readings 2023 Supply
+On the other hand, Dark Reading’s 2023 Supply
 Chain Threats Survey reveals relatively high awareness and adoption of one supply chain best practice: the software bill of materials.